nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 > :bulb: **Tips:**
 > - Filter the student list via __*find*__ commands to make finding the index easier
-> - Leave other attributes of the student as is by omitting parameters from the command
+> - Omitting parts of the student details from the command will leave them unedited

 </div>